 “When I begin to draw an ancient tree I’m struck by a powerful feeling of my being a short-lived creature amongst ancients.”

-An exhibition about the ways in which trees adapt and endure.
+This exhibition is about the ways in which trees adapt and endure.
 Although they move too slowly for us to perceive, over the span of centuries wood flows, trunks twist and limbs turn.
 Here Tansy Lee Moir presents a new body of works on paper in charcoal, pastel and oil, celebrating the resilience and life force of trees.

 This exhibition brings together three strands of work about ‘Tree Time’, a phrase coined by long time champion of ancient trees, Ted Green and one which chimes with her experience of discovering and drawing them for the last 12 years.